 One of those tools is the application suite for the office.
 Because of its intense usage daily, it can be a determining factor for the productivity of its users.

-In this article, we will take a general look at three of the main office packages based on the cloud, in the market, Google’s G Suite, Office 365 from Microsoft and Workplace, from Zoho.
+This article will take a general look at three of the main office packages based on the cloud in the market, Google Workspace, Microsoft 365 from Microsoft, and Workplace, from Zoho.

 What is an application suite for the office?